Snowy 2.0 Pumped Storage Power Station: History

 Initial plans for a power station at the location were discussed in 1966.
 Further studies were undertaken in 1980 and 1990.
 The current project originated as the centrepiece of Malcolm Turnbull's climate change policy in 2017.
-The original cost of the project was around $2 billion.
+The original rough cost of the project was around $2 billion.
 A feasibility study carried out in 2017 finding the project was both technically and financially feasible.
 The study was released on 21 December 2017 and found the project cost would be between $3.8 and 4.5 billion.

 The first tunnel, completed by October 2022, was a 2.85-kilometre section that provided main access at Lobs Hole.
 It was 10 metres in diameter and provides pedestrian and vehicle access into the power station.
 By May 2023 the emergency, cable and ventilation tunnel was excavated.
 It is 2.93 kilometres long, 10 metres in diameter, and will be used for power station ventilation and high-voltage cables.
 Excavation of the transformer and machines halls began in June 2023.
 By February 2024, half of the construction required was complete.

 It was originally expected to be completed by 2024.
 Snowy Hydro 2.0 has been beset by delays and cost blowouts.
 Delays have been caused by the COVID-19 pandemic, global supply chain disruptions, complex design elements and variable site and geological conditions.
 The delays have raised concerns that Snowy Hydro will not be ready in time for new solar and wind projects coming online as five coal-fired power stations close.
-AEMO warns that supply gaps will emerge from 2025.
-The project is currently expected to be generating power as early as late 2027 and to be fully operational by the end of 2028.
+The project is currently expected to be fully operational by the end of 2028.